HOME SEARCH ALL TOPICS

 For reasons of transportation, coal yards were located at or close to railway stations.

 In Edgware, where I grew up, the coal yard was next to what was known locally as the 'steam station', so as not to confuse it with Edgware tube station.
-Both were in Station Road, the steam station being nearer to the High Street.
+Both were in Station Road, the steam station being nearer the High Street.

 The steam station was part of the London and North Eastern Railway (LNER) railway company, which was primarily a passenger station, although it closed for passengers just after the outbreak of World War Two.
 I never knew it as a passenger station.
 It continued as a goods station until 1964, although I only remember the coal yard in the 1940s.
 The call for coal declined with the advent of cheap imported oil and north sea gas, and later the 1956 Clean Air Act.